Dividing Business Interests in Galveston, TX Divorce Cases

 While parties are free to agree on property division in a divorce case, in the event of a dispute, Texas law requires a court to determine a division of marital assets that is just and right.
 The judge’s job is relatively straightforward when it comes to distributing such items as a residence, vehicle, bank accounts, and other assets.
 After evaluating the fair market value of the property, the proceeds are split equitably between divorcing spouses.

 However, if you are an owner or stockholder of a privately held business, property division in divorce raises very complicated questions.
 Interests in a company are unique, typically requiring application of complex valuation formulas.
-If you are involved in such a situation, talk to an experienced attorney about divorce for business owners under Texas law.
+If you are involved in such a situation, talk to an experienced attorney in Galveston about divorce for business owners under Texas law.

 Determining Business Value